Butter-gpw/Mobile-Water-Net/README.md

 The Mobile-Water-Net is a U-shape encoder-decoder network consist of five convolutional layers and five deconvolutional layers.
 The stdconv is standard convolution layer and the conv1 to conv4 are depthwise separable convolution layers.
-The decoder of the Mobile-Water-Net utilizes feature-maps produced by the encoder to learn to generate a 256$\times$256$\times$3 image as output.
+The decoder of the Mobile-Water-Net utilizes feature-maps produced by the encoder to learn to generate a 256 $\times$ 256 $\times$ 3 image as output.